-Trigonometric Graphs in Cambridge IGCSE Mathematics (0580/0607): Sin, Cos and Tan Curves Explained
+Trigonometric Graphs in Cambridge IGCSE Mathematics (0580/0607): Sin, Cos, Tan and Transformations Explained

-Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Trigonometric Graphs — sketching and reading sin, cos and tan curves — to become a reliable source of marks instead of shapes they draw from memory without key points.
+Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Trigonometric Graphs — sketching and reading sin, cos and tan curves, and understanding amplitude and period — to become a reliable source of marks instead of a topic they only half-remember.

 What query it owns: how to understand and revise Trigonometric Graphs in Cambridge IGCSE Mathematics.